Pupil Premium & Sports Premium

 Pupil Premium Funding

-Key principles for using pupil premium at the Globe:
+Key principles for using Pupil Premium at Globe:

-- We are highly committed to raising achievement for pupils who are eligible for Pupil Premium and knows these pupils must make faster progress than non-eligible pupils and are determined to achieve this.
+- We are highly committed to raising achievement for pupils who are eligible for Pupil Premium and know these pupils must make faster progress than non-eligible pupils and are determined to achieve this.

 - We never confuse eligible pupils with low ability and strive to ‘bring out the best’ in this group of pupils and support them to achieve the highest levels.

-- We create a package of support aimed to tackle the range of barriers including; attendance, behaviour, external factors, professional development focussing on improving outcomes for eligible pupils, improving the quality of teaching and learning, language acquisition, parental engagement, opportunities for first hand experiences and development of literacy and numeracy skills.
+- We create a package of support aimed to tackle the range of barriers including: attendance, behaviour, external factors, professional development focusing on improving outcomes for eligible pupils, improving the quality of teaching and learning, language acquisition, parental engagement, opportunities for first-hand experiences and development of literacy and numeracy skills.

 - We direct resources and interventions to accelerate progress of eligible pupils and close the attainment gap compared to their peers.